WELCOME TO THE CHARLES D. CLOSE SCHOOL OF ENTREPRENEURSHIP, NEW DRAGONS!

 In addition to the traditional co-op experience, students from any major can apply to the Entrepreneurship Co-op, where you can earn $15,000 to start your own business.

-We recommend reaching out to our Assistant Director of Academic Services at firstname.lastname@example.org if you have specific questions.
+We recommend reaching out to Chuck Sacco email@example.com if you have specific questions.

-Please reach out to our Assistant Director of Academic Services, Julia Ross at email@example.com.
+Please reach out to Chuck Sacco at firstname.lastname@example.org.